 So you’ve heard about pickleball — maybe from a colleague, spotted a court somewhere, or noticed it all over social media — and you’re wondering whether it’s for you.
 The short answer: it almost certainly is.
 Pickleball is one of the few sports you can walk onto with zero experience and have a genuinely good time within thirty minutes.
 Here’s everything a complete beginner needs to know about getting started with pickleball in Singapore.
+For a broader overview of where to play and booking options, see our Complete Guide to Pickleball in Singapore.

 What Is Pickleball?

 Pickleball is a paddle sport played on a smaller court than tennis, using a perforated plastic ball (similar to a wiffle ball) and solid paddles.
 It borrows elements from tennis, badminton, and table tennis — but it’s simpler than all three to pick up from scratch.
+The court is roughly a quarter of the size of a tennis court, which means less running and more actual play.
+Games are typically played to 11 points (win by 2), and almost always in doubles — making it inherently social and team-oriented from day one.

 The one unique rule that trips beginners up: there’s a zone called the kitchen (the non-volley zone) right in front of the net.
 You can’t volley the ball while standing in it — which slows the game down from tennis-style power exchanges and creates a more strategic, tactical style of play.